noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.3.5.

 A map showing the locations of both trawling and fixed gear fishing in relation to protected areas (2007-2011) within the [Southern California Bight](https://marinebon.org/cinms/glossary).
-Data source: CDFW; Map: [P. Etnoyer/NOAA](https://oceanexplorer.noaa.gov/edu/oceanage/03etnoyer/welcome.html)
+Data source: CDFW; Map credit: [P. Etnoyer/NOAA](https://oceanexplorer.noaa.gov/edu/oceanage/03etnoyer/welcome.html)

 ### Details

 Overlay of trawl and fixed gear fishing activity from 2007 to 2011 and protected areas is shown in the map above.
-Much of the landings is off the Santa Barbara mainland coast; however, fixed gear usage regularly occurs in sanctuary waters.
+Much of the landings is off the Santa Barbara mainland coast; however, fixed gear usage regularly occurs in Sanctuary waters.

 ## Figure App.C.4.2a.

 Fishing activity (number of trip and number of anglers per trip) for Commercial Passenger Fishing Vessels (CPFVs) operating out of ports in Santa Barbara and Ventura from 2000 to 2012.
-Figure: Chen et al. 2015b
+Figure credit: Chen et al. 2015b.

 ## Figure App.C.4.2b.

-A figure of Commercial Passenger Fishing Vessel (CPFV) trips and anglers per trip accross years (2000 - 2012).
-Figure: Chen et al. 2015b
+A figure of Commercial Passenger Fishing Vessel (CPFV) trips and anglers per trip accross years (2000 to 2012).
+Figure credit: Chen et al. 2015b.

 ### Details